Senate bans TikTok from government-issued devices

 Rep. Ken Buck, Colorado Republican, offered the companion bill as an amendment to the National Defense Authorization Act.
 The House voted 336-71 last month to include it in the annual military spending package.

-“TikTok is loved by 100 million Americans because it’s their home for entertainment, self-expression, and connection which we recognize is not what federal government devices are for,” a TikTok spokesperson told The Times following the Senate vote.
-“We’ve hired nearly 1,000 people to our US team this year alone, and we’re proud to be hiring another 10,000 employees into great paying jobs across the US.
-We have no higher priority than promoting a safe app experience that protects our users’ privacy.”

-A spokesperson for the company previously told The Times that Mr. Hawley’s concerns are “unfounded” after he initially offered the bill in March.
+TikTok did not immediately return a message requesting comment on the vote.
+A spokesperson for the company previously told The Times that Mr. Hawley’s concerns are “unfounded” after he initially offered the Senate bill in March.

 Sign up for Daily Newsletters